Portland, Oregon: Establishment

 Large numbers of pioneer settlers began arriving in the Willamette Valley in the 1840s via the Oregon Trail with many arriving in nearby Oregon City.
 A new settlement then emerged ten miles from the mouth of the Willamette River, roughly halfway between Oregon City and Hudson's Bay Company's Fort Vancouver.
 This community was initially referred to as "Stumptown" and "The Clearing" because of the many trees cut down to allow for its growth.
 In 1843, William Overton saw potential in the new settlement but lacked the funds to file an official land claim.
 For 25 cents, Overton agreed to share half of the 640 acre site with Asa Lovejoy of Boston.

 In 1844, Overton sold his remaining half of the claim to Francis W. Pettygrove of Portland, Maine.
 Both Pettygrove and Lovejoy wished to rename "The Clearing" after their respective hometowns.
 This controversy was settled with a coin toss that Pettygrove won in a series of two out of three tosses, thereby providing Portland with its namesake.
 The coin used for this decision, now known as the Portland Penny, is on display in the headquarters of the Oregon Historical Society.
 At the time of its incorporation on February 8, 1851, Portland had over 800 inhabitants, a steam sawmill, a log cabin hotel, and a newspaper, the Weekly Oregonian.
 A major fire swept through downtown in August 1873, destroying twenty blocks on the west side of the Willamette along Yamhill and Morrison Streets, and causing $1.3 million in damage, roughly equivalent to $ today.
 By 1879, the population had grown to 17,500 and by 1890 it had grown to 46,385.
 In 1888, the first steel bridge on the West Coast was opened in Portland, the predecessor of the 1912 namesake Steel Bridge that survives today.
 In 1889, Henry Pittock's wife, Georgiana, established the Portland Rose Society.
-The annual Portland Rose Festival" is held here in June.
+The annual Portland Rose Festival is held here in June.
 The movement to make Portland a "Rose City" started as the city was preparing for the 1905 Lewis and Clark Centennial Exposition.

 Portland's access to the Pacific Ocean via the Willamette and Columbia rivers, as well as its easy access to the agricultural Tualatin Valley via the "Great Plank Road" (the route of current-day U.S. Route 26), provided the pioneer city with an advantage over other nearby ports, and it grew very quickly.
 Portland remained the major port in the Pacific Northwest for much of the 19th century, until the 1890s, when Seattle's deepwater harbor was connected to the rest of the mainland by rail, affording an inland route without the treacherous navigation of the Columbia River.
-The city had its own Japantown, for one, and the lumber industry also became a prominent economic presence, due to the area's large population of Douglas fir, western hemlock, red cedar, and big leaf maple trees.
+The lumber industry was also a prominent economic presence, due to the area's large population of Douglas fir, western hemlock, red cedar, and big leaf maple trees.